MarioProjects/cody/README.md

 You can also find a leaderboard of the performance of different models on the HumanEval dataset [here](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard), and [here](https://qwenlm.github.io/blog/qwen1.5/) for `Qwen1.5` model.
 My results may differ from the ones reported in the leaderboard due to the different prompt engineering, checkout how Qwen is generating completions for the [normal](https://github.com/QwenLM/Qwen/blob/main/eval/evaluate_humaneval.py) and [chat](https://github.com/QwenLM/Qwen/blob/main/eval/evaluate_chat_humaneval.py) models.

-Note: You can notice that the reported performance
+Note: You can notice that the reported performance is lower than the one reported by each model.
+This is because authors implement custom prompts and post-processing steps to improve the performance of the model on the HumanEval dataset.
+The performance reported here is the one obtained without too much prompt engineering.

 # Datasets